huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

 Next, we create a new ssh key pair called 'cluster' with `ssh-keygen` and store it at the default location (`~/.ssh`).

 Finally, we create a [new AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from this instance.
-Once the AMI is ready, we can use it to launch the other cluster nodes.

 ## Setting Up the Cluster

-First, we create 7 additional `r7iz.8xlarge` instances, without forgetting to attach the security group created earlier.
+Once the AMI is ready, we use it to launch 3 additional `r7iz.16xlarge-metal` instances, without forgetting to attach the security group created earlier.

 While these instances are starting, we ssh to the master node to complete the network setup.
 First, we edit the ssh configuration file at `~/.ssh/config` to enable password-less connections from the master to all other nodes, using their private IP address and the key pair created earlier.
 Here's what my file looks like.